-Statement Description Tags listener-clients Specifies a per-listener quota for ac- tive connections. server, query lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. server, zone masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. server match-clients Specifies a view of DNS namespace for a given subset of client IP ad- dresses. view continues on next nade
+Statement Description Tags listener-clients Specifies a per-listener quota for ac- tive connections. query, server lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. query, logging logging Configures logging options for the name server. logging managed-keys deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. zone, server masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. server match-clients Specifies a view of DNS namespace for a given subset of client IP ad- dresses. view